AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/developing/introduction/understand-test-results.md

    ![](assets/content-audit-test1.png)

-#### Bewertungen auf Seitenebene {#page-level-scores}
+#### Page-level Scores {#page-level-scores}

 Durch das Bohren in einem der Tests kann eine detailliertere Bewertung auf Seitenniveau angezeigt werden.
-Der Benutzer kann sehen, wie die einzelnen Seiten für den jeweiligen Test bewertet wurden, zusammen mit der Änderung gegenüber der vorherigen Ausführung des Tests.
+The user will be able to see how the individual pages scored for the specific test along with the change from the previous time the test was run.

-Wenn Sie auf die Details einer einzelnen Seite klicken, erhalten Sie Informationen zu den bewerteten Elementen der Seite sowie Anleitungen zur Problembehebung, falls Verbesserungsmöglichkeiten festgestellt werden.
-Die Details der Tests und die damit verbundenen Anleitungen werden von Google Lighthouse bereitgestellt.
+Clicking into the details of any individual page will provide information on the elements of the page that were evaluated and guidance to fix issues if opportunities for improvement are detected.
+The details of the tests and associated guidance are provided by Google Lighthouse.

 ![](assets/page-level-scores.png)